VIDEO: The powerful ‘Ballad of September 11’ (in Yiddish with English subtitles)

 (Full disclosure: Beyle Schaechter-Gottesman is my aunt.)

 In my humble opinion, “Ballad of September 11” is one of her best works, although much less performed than other songs of hers, like Harbstlid (Autumn Song) and Borekh habo dir, khaver (Hello there, my good friend).
-One reason could be that no one has ever recorded the song on YouTube.
+One reason could be that no one had recorded the song on YouTube until the Forward did so in 2001.
 As is often the case in the post-CD era, only songs uploaded online have a chance of being heard and shared widely.

-But the lyrics to the “Ballad of September 11” are so on-target, and the music so beautifully simple and pure, it’s a shame that it has languished in obscurity.
+But the lyrics to the “Ballad of September 11” are so on-target, and the music so beautifully simple and pure, it’s a shame that it’s languished in obscurity.

 Van den Berg knew Beyle Schaechter-Gottesman well and performs the song with pathos, as the author herself used to sing it.